Discover our Ancient Egypt, East Asia and Ceramics galleries.

 Ceramics are the earliest man-made materials and have been a global artistic medium for around 30,000 years.

-Situated next to the Balcony Café, this new gallery gives visitors a fascinating insight into the breadth of our outstanding ceramic collections, celebrating the creativity that is reflected in pieces from around the world.
-As well as celebrating the decorative arts, the gallery explores the use of ceramics in scientific and technological applications, and shows how this material has been a key component in global trade and cultural exchange for millennia.
+Situated next to the Balcony Café, this gallery gives visitors a fascinating insight into the breadth of our outstanding ceramic collections, celebrating the creativity that is reflected in pieces from around the world.
+As well as the decorative arts, the gallery explores the use of ceramics in scientific and technological applications, and shows how this material has been a key component in global trade and cultural exchange for millennia.

 The elaborate fountain in the shape of a citadel is a state-of-the-art product by Moroccan potters, and dates from around 1829.

 This 16th-century maiolica dish from Italy shows St Francis of Assisi.

 Goblet of ‘Egyptian black’ basalt ware by Delftfield Co, Glasgow - one of the most important pieces of 18th century Scottish pottery.

 Early 20th century hand-modelled clay jug from the Democratic Republic of the Congo, in the form of a high status Mangbetu woman with elaborate hairstyle and body decoration.

 Hand-built earthenware figure, Man, by Stephen Bird, Dundee, 2003

 Ceramic is used to make this 1994 Intel Pentium microprocessor, which contains 3,200,000 transistors.